Blog featured image

 2. Focus on a Single Emotion

-Choose one strong emotion — love, anger, joy, nostalgia — and let it guide your entire song.
-Dive deep into that feeling and let it shape your verses and chorus.
+Choose one emotion — longing, rage, awe, nostalgia — and let it guide the entire song.
+Instead of trying to capture everything, go deep into one feeling and explore its textures.

 3. Use Everyday Conversations